pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/OOW (Non-US) JIRA.md

 #### Repair (US Only)
 Inform the customers that Jeff will contact them directly at a later time.

-### 8 - Close the JIRA ticket
+### 8 - Close the JIRA issue
-Add a comment with the process to the ticket, for example, Replacement requested with RE order number (or RE JIRA ticket).
+Add a comment with the process to the issue, for example, Replacement requested with RE order number (or RE JIRA issue).

 ![[Pasted image 20231120171356.png]]